Robust and efficient mean estimation: an approach based on the properties of self-normalized sums: Numerical simulation results.

 Overall, numerical experiments confirm our theoretical findings.
-Here is the summary of results: \begin{compactenum}[(a)] \item In the setup with no contamination ($\m O=0$), all estimators showed good performance, with $\wh{\mu}_{N,1}$ slightly but consistently beating $\wh{\mu}_{N,2}$ on average, but $\wh{\mu}_{N,2}$ had the smallest maximal error among all estimators; empirical standard deviations of $\wh{\mu}_{N,1}$ and $\wh{\mu}_{N,2}$ were consistent with theory-predicted values; \item as $\m O$ increased, $\wh{\mu}_{N,2}$ was performing better that $\wh{\mu}_{N,1}$, while both estimators were significantly better than MOM; \item both $\wh{\mu}_{N,1}$ and $\wh{\mu}_{N,2}$ showed consistent performance as the number of blocks $k$ increased; moreover, unlike MOM, the estimators performed well even in the challenging setup where $\m O \simeq k$. \end{compactenum}
+Here is the summary of our simulation results: \begin{enumerate} \item In the setup with no contamination ($ O=0$), all estimators showed good performance, with $\wh{\mu}_{N,1}$ slightly but consistently beating $\wh{\mu}_{N,2}$ on average, but $\wh{\mu}_{N,2}$ had the smallest maximal error among all estimators; empirical standard deviations of $\wh{\mu}_{N,1}$ and $\wh{\mu}_{N,2}$ were consistent with theory-predicted values; \item as $ O$ increased, $\wh{\mu}_{N,2}$ was performing better that $\wh{\mu}_{N,1}$, while both estimators were significantly better than MOM; \item both $\wh{\mu}_{N,1}$ and $\wh{\mu}_{N,2}$ showed consistent performance as the number of blocks $k$ increased; moreover, unlike MOM, the estimators performed well even in the challenging setup where $ O \simeq k$. \end{enumerate}